namlani/Credit_Risk_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/5934390/124792229-d1fb8e80-df1a-11eb-8214-e2308989c193.png)

 ### Summary

-In summary, the statistic to look at would be the accuracy score, as it can provide a general indication of how well each model performs.
+The accuracy score could be looked as a summarizing statistic, as it can provide a general indication of how well each model performed.
 All models appear to have a relatively low accuracy score, except for the Easy Ensemble Classifier, which has a score of 92.3%.
 Based on this summary, I would recommend using the Easy Ensemble Classifier model.